WebFiori/docs/routing.md

 </rule>
 ```

-Once the request reaches the file `index.php`, The initialization process of the application will start.
+Once the request reaches the file `index.php`, initialization process of the application will start.
 After the initialization is completed without any errors, the final stage is to route the request to its final destination.

 The routing process is completed by the class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router).
 The whole magic of routing is completed by sending the requested URL as a parameter to the method [`Router::route()`](https://webfiori.com/docs/webfiori/framework/router/Router#route).
 If a resource was found at which the given URL is pointing to, the request will be sent to it.
 If no route is found, a 404 error is generated.